0xSenzel/chainlink-graph-randomwinner/README.md

 npm install
 ```

-Create an [account](https://thegraph.com/hosted-service/dashboard) and [setup](https://thegraph.com/docs/en/deploying/deploying-a-subgraph-to-hosted/) your The Graph Indexing.
+Create an [account](https://thegraph.com/hosted-service/dashboard) and [setup](https://thegraph.com/docs/en/deploying/deploying-a-subgraph-to-hosted/) your Subgraph Indexing.
 Here are some of the command you can use to setup locally:

 ```
 yarn global add @graphprotocol/graph-cli